 If your creditor goes down this route and the court decides you’re liable for the amount owed, a CCJ will be filed against you to outline the amount you have to repay and the time in which you have to repay it.

 You’ll be notified via a County Claim Form, which will include details of the original debt, along with how and who you need to pay, when you need to pay them, and any court costs and other fees that might also be included.
 At this point, you still don’t actually have a CCJ against your name, but if you don’t respond to this notice within 14 days then you’ll be issued with one.

 You can have more than one CCJ at any one time and, if you default on repayments to more than one creditor, a record of each will be shown on your credit file for six years after the date they were issued.
-This could have a serious impact on your credit score and your ability to get credit, long after you’ve repaid the debt in full.
+This could have a serious impact on your credit score and your ability to get credit.

 Who will see my CCJ?

 A record of your CCJ is held by the Registry Trust and is part of the public information that is held on your credit report.
 This means that anyone who carries out a credit search against your name will be able to see it, including credit referencing agencies, banks, lenders, utility companies, landlords and potential employers.

 How does a CCJ affect my credit record?